 Bobby Doerr (1918-2017), played 14 seasons, all of them for the Boston Red Sox, and was one of the hardest-hitting second basemen to ever put on cleats.
 He was also a fantastic defensive middle infielder and a peerless team leader, serving as the unofficial captain of the Red Sox for much of his career.
 Doerr, whose #1 was retired by the Red Sox, was an All-Star nine times and earned Most Valuable Player Award votes in eight straight seasons.

 Doerr was only 21 years old but was already in his third big league season when he became better acquainted with a tall, gangly rookie named Ted Williams in 1939.
 The two were fast friends (they’d originally met while playing for different minor league teams in California) and they remained good friends for the rest of their lives, securing that bond as teammates with Boston for 10 seasons.
 A few years later, center fielder Dominic DiMaggio joined them, and two years later shortstop Johnny Pesky came along.
-The four were teammates through 1951, when Doerr was forced to retire due to a severe back injury.
+The “original core four” were teammates through 1951, when Doerr was forced to retire due to a severe back injury.
 He was only 33 years old when he left the game and could have played many more years if not for the degenerative condition that ailed him.

 Even though his great career was shortened due to the back ailment and service in World War II (he missed the entire ’45 season while in the U.S. Army), Doerr compiled impressive numbers, especially for a second baseman.
 At that time, most middle infielders were expected to field well and anything they added offensively was an added bonus.
 But Doerr hit 223 home runs, averaging more than 20 per season.
 In 1944 he led the league in slugging and six times he topped the 100-RBI mark.
-Doerr often hit 5th and occasionally batted cleanup for the Red Sox, batting behind Williams and Jimmie Foxx or later Vern Stephens.
+Doerr often hit fifth and occasionally batted cleanup for the Red Sox, batting behind Williams and Jimmie Foxx or later Vern Stephens.

 But as much as Doerr helped with the bat, he was also valuable with the leather.
 In 1948 he played 73 straight games and handled more than 400 chances without making an error at second base.
 Though no Gold Gloves were awarded in his era, Doerr certainly would have won many, as he was only challenged by Joe Gordon for supremacy at the keystone position in the junior circuit in the 1940s.